 Combine these statistics with the fact that B2B data decays at a rate of 70.3 percent in one year.

-It means that if you don’t constantly update your information, your company is most likely using the wrong information when contacting customers and sending wrong messages.
+If you don’t constantly update your information, your company is most likely using the wrong information when contacting customers and sending the wrong messages.

 According to a report by Crowd Flower, data scientists love their job.
-However, 60 percent of them say they do not like work that takes up most of their time (cleaning and organizing).
+However, 60 percent say they prefer to avoid work that takes up most of their time (cleaning and organizing).

 You can see that the tasks they spend most of their time doing are the ones they don’t enjoy.
-Data scientists would rather be doThe anomaliesing creative and interesting jobs that create value.
+Data scientists would rather be doing creative and exciting jobs than process data from dirty to clean.

 Image source: Crowd Flower

-Manually cleaning data is uneconomical and labor intense.
-You need to invest in a system that automatically cleans, enriches, appends, and analyzes your data.
+Manually cleaning data is uneconomical and labor-intensive.
+You must invest in a system that automatically cleans, enriches, appends, and analyzes your data.

 As we have seen, human error is the leading cause of dirty data.
 One error can lead to huge losses in terms of revenue.
 Using automated systems ensures that you sift through the data collected using algorithms that detect any anomalies and errors.